Dear Parents/Carers,

 Please remember to let us know who your child is going home with if there is a change to the normal routine.
 This can be done at the front door, by email or a phone call to the school office.

 Thank you for your continued support and you are most welcome to come and ask about anything that we do.
-We are so excited to continue this year and cannot wait to see where it takes us!
+We are so excited to celebrate the end of the Duckling’s first year and cannot wait to fill this term with a lot of fun activities!

 The Ducklings Team